There’s a lot of discussion about finding the best file manager to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

-- Can only copy files to local drive, not copy to external storage
+- Can only copy files to a local drive, not copy to external storage

 - Can only delete files from local storage, not from external storage

-- Media files duplicated which made browsing difficult
+- Media files were duplicated, which made browsing difficult

-This was a really interesting test and I’m glad I did it.
-Most of the Android TV boxes that I review come with a default file manager.
-So I just stuck with that, and never really bothered finding a file manager that really worked well for me.
+This was a fascinating test, and I’m glad I did it.
+Most of the Android TV boxes I review come with a default file manager.
+So I just stuck with that and never really bothered finding a file manager that worked well for me.

-What I found was that X-plore and FX File Explorer were easily the two best file managers available on Android TV’s.
+I found that X-plore and FX File Explorer were easily the two best file managers available on Android TVs.